 From Spanish San Antonio to German New Braunfels

 Like all city parks with Comal access, Prince Solms Park was packed with locals when we got there around 3:30 on a Saturday afternoon.
 We decided to embrace the exuberant chaos!
 It cost $15 to park at a doctor’s office but overall, a Comal visit is a good deal.
 Lounging in the peaceful park and swimming in the river is free and tubing is just $2 per tube on Saturday/Sunday/Holidays.
-Also you can bring you own ice chest, chairs, tables and canopies.
+Also, you can bring your own ice chest, chairs, tables, and canopies.

 How neighbors used to spend weekends

-We were looking to chill after that morning’s long ride but you can add some exhilaration to your Comal visit if you are so inclined.
-The tube chute gives you a rush and you can have a river-eye view of the old and new Schlitterbahn as you float past.
-Click here for map of options for “rivering” in New Braunfels.
+We were looking to chill after that morning’s long bike ride, but you can add some exhilaration to your Comal visit if you are so inclined.
+The tube chute gives you a rush, and you can have a river-eye view of the old and new Schlitterbahn as you float past.
+Click here for a map of options for “rivering” in New Braunfels.